 - Evaluate COVID-19-related policies and procedures.
 Review existing and/or implement new policies and procedures associated with the provision and use of PPE, such as facemasks and respirators; employee screening and reporting protocols; process for notifying any potentially exposed employees; removal and return-to-work requirements; and provision of medical removal protection benefits, as applicable.

 - Prepare for and conduct training for all employees.
 Review existing and/or implement COVID-19 training curriculum and procedures.
 Ensure each employee receives training by an individual knowledgeable about the ETS and in a language and at a literacy level the employee can understand.
 Training must encompass COVID-19 transmission, symptoms and ways to reduce risk, patient screening and management, situations that could result in an infection, policies and procedures related to PPE use, cleaning and disinfection, health screening and medical management (e.g., medical removal), and anti-retaliation rights and responsibilities.
 Develop a policy that describes when subsequent training is required, and although not explicitly required, document all training for both existing and new employees.

 The ETS will be updated accordingly as OSHA continues to monitor trends in COVID-19 infections and death rates as the pandemic and vaccination rates continue to evolve.
 Detailed information regarding compliance assistance; guidance; worker’s rights; and COVID-19 laws, regulations, and policies can be found on the OSHA website.

-For further information about OSHA guidance or for assistance with any matter related to COVID-19, visit PYA’s COVID-19 hub, or contact a PYA executive below at (800) 270-9629.
+For further information about OSHA guidance please attend our upcoming webinar on this topic, or contact a PYA executive below at (800) 270-9629.